emilyriehl/emilyriehl.github.io/_pages/seminar.md

 Abstract: We will continue the discussion of pyknotic sets, and introduce the notion of condensed sets.

-- September 26: Qing Qi, Johns Hopkins, on condensed abelian groups I
+- September 26: Qing Qi, Johns Hopkins

+Title: Condensed abelian groups I

+Abstract: We will talk about the categories of κ-condensed abelian groups with Grothendieck axioms and why they are the abelian category of the nicest possible sort.

 - October 10: Nooria Ahmed, on condensed abelian groups II
 - October 17: Fan Huang, Johns Hopkins, on cohomology
 - October 24: Akira Tominaga, Johns Hopkins, on locally compact abelian groups